blitz-js/blitz/CONTRIBUTING.md

 10. Run `yarn build` - fix any issues
 11. Run `yarn test:nextjs-size` and update tests if there are any failures
 12. Open PR and fix any failing tests
-13. Any new features?
-14. Any doc updates?
+13. Any doc updates needed?
-15. Merge PR
+14. Merge PR
-16. `yarn push-nextjs`
+15. `yarn push-nextjs`